 On the other end of the spectrum is for the people looking for the more active option, the hike in and BAKraft out!
 On this trip you spend two nights backpacking on the trail.
 For these two nights, we go lightweight with just what we need to be comfortable on the trail.
 On the third day, when we reach the river we rendezvous with the pack string that is carrying the supplies for the rest of the trip and the rafts.
 Aire Inflatables has just released the new 10-foot expedition BAKraft.
 Weighing only 10 lbs, this is a personal craft with room for some gear in the front and back of the boat.
 Certainly room for the fly rod on this trip as well and even though you aren’t in the front of a guided fishing boat, there is still plenty of time to fish the South Fork from the banks.
 On this trip we bring one small gear raft, to carry the kitchen and some other group gear.
 With new smaller and lighter gear options now available, this has opened up new trip potential in the South Fork.
 The new BAKraft trip will also be on the website soon.

-So whether you are looking for the ultimate fishing experience on the high end luxury trip or the light and fast active option, we have you covered.
-WRO has been operating in the South Fork for a long time and are excited to offer these new style trips.
-The Bob Marshall Wilderness was one of the first wilderness areas designated under the Wilderness Act of 1964, come experience Montana and enjoy your wild public lands!
+So whether you are looking for the ultimate fishing experience on the high-end luxury trip or the light and fast active option, we have you covered.
+WRO has been operating in the South Fork for a long time and is excited to offer these new style trips.
+The Bob Marshall Wilderness was one of the first wilderness areas designated under the Wilderness Act of 1964, come to experience Montana and enjoy your wild public lands!